-4c hair is one of the most challenging hair types to manage, but it doesn’t have to be!
-You can do a variety of easy protective hairstyles on 4c hair that will help keep it healthy and manageable.
+4c hair is one of the most challenging types to manage, but it doesn’t have to be!
+You can do a variety of easy protective 4c hairstyles to keep your hair healthy and manageable.

 Here are the top 5 easy protective hairstyles for 4C hair:

 A protective ponytail is a great way to keep your 4c hair out of your face and away from damage.
-To do a protective ponytail, simply gather your hair into a high ponytail and secure it with an elastic.
+Gather your hair into a high ponytail and secure it with an elastic.
 Then, take a small section of hair from the ponytail and wrap it around the elastic to conceal it.
 This will help keep your hair from breaking at the elastic and give your ponytail a neater appearance.

 Protective braids for 4C Hair: